shownola/time_tracker/README.md

 -
 ##UI
 - x Bootstrap -> formattting
-- Icons from Font Awesome
+- x Icons from Glyicons in bootstrap
 - x Update the styles for forms
 -
 ## Refactor TODOS:
-- Refactor user association integration test in
-- Refactor posts/_form for admin user with status
+- x Refactor posts/_form for admin user with status
-- Fix post_spec.rb to use factories